robotjoosen/PlantFriend/README.md

 | PSRAM | Disabled |

 ## Generate XBM files from BMP
+If you want to add different sprites you can easily convert you BMPs to XBM files.
 Generating XBM files from BPMs can be done with the use of Imagick.
 With the following script that it can be done in bulk.

 ```zsh
 → magick mogrify -format xbm *.bmp